Our Impact

 The concept of the "culture of well-being" greatly influenced the Education Policy Alliance's (EPA) report "Everybody Thriving: Creating a culture of wellbeing in schools."
 Co-authored by Emoco's own Andrew Speight, along with other, intergenerational members of the EPA, it shares insights from across the education community and outlines practical policy solutions that could be implemented to bring about a culture of wellbeing.

-As an un-conference, it will also help to develop a blueprint for a new type of education conference.
+As an un-conference, it also helped to develop a blueprint for a new type of education conference.
 One done with, not to.
 Centred on harnessing the collective wisdom of all those in attendance, rather than just having speakers bestowing knowledge unto a crowd from atop a high pedestal.
 Focused on conversation and composing a collective vision.

 Want to see your school up there?